lkaveeshan/Task-management-Frontend/README.md

-# Todo App built in MEAN Stack
+# Task Management App using MEAN Stack

-# SoftUiDashboard

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.